sebastianrosario/stock-trainer/README.md

 Scope: Allow user interaction through a command line, asking for input from the user for the code to calculate investments from day to day.

 2/16 Hello World!

 2/23 Pick a stock API

-3/1 Find a way to implement the API into to the Python Project 3/8 Parse API data, to take things that are relevant.
+3/1 Find a way to implement the API into to the Python Project

-3/15 Manipulate stock data from API
+3/8 Parse API data, to take things that are relevant. \n 3/15 Manipulate stock data from API
 3/22 Save the net gains from each day
 3/29 Analyze net gains from single stock from each consecutive day